 The Australia residential battery storage market size is projected to exhibit a growth rate (CAGR) of 19.80% during 2025-2033.
-The market is majorly driven by high rooftop solar adoption and supportive state-level incentive schemes.
+The market is primarily driven by high rooftop solar adoption and supportive state-level incentive schemes.
 Also, feed-in tariff adjustments and cost-reduction trends are fueling the product adoption.
 Additionally, increasing grid reliability concerns are elevating the overall system demand.
 Energy price volatility, policy incentives, and growing consumer interest in energy independence are some of the other factors positively impacting the Australia residential battery storage market share.

 Report Attribute